Huainan Anhui, China Travel Guide

 Lunch service usually runs 11:30 AM to 2:00 PM; dinner from 5:FROM 1:30 pm to 9:00 PM.
 Street food may stay open later.

-Most tourist sites, including museums and green spaces, open around 8:00 or 9:00 AM and close between 4:30 PM and 5:00 PM.
+Most sights, including museums and green spaces, open roughly 8:00 or 9:00 AM and close between 4:30 PM and 5:00 PM.

-Check specific opening times for attractions and plan around major public holidays to heighten your visit experience.
+Check specific opening opening times for attractions and plan around major public holidays to heighten your visit experience.

 Respectful interaction with local culture enriches your travel experience.